Anime and Manga

 - Joan Didion titled one of her books Slouching Towards Bethlehem.

-- Stephen King's The Stand: Quoted by Starkey, a government employee, after a human-made virus, which will certainly destroy civilization, escapes.
+- Stephen King's The Stand: Quoted by Starkey, a US Army general who oversaw a project to engineer a super-virus, which has now escaped and will certainly destroy civilization.
 "The beast is on its way.
 It's on its way, and it's a good deal rougher than that fellow Yeets ever could have imagined.
 Things are falling apart.
 The job is to hold as much as we can for as long as we can."

 - In The Star of the Guardians, "The center cannot hold" is the activation code for a doomsday device called a "space-rotation bomb," which is appropriate for something that creates a Negative Space Wedgie.